TheAlcoholicChicken/Documentation/index.md

 {
     user_email: ”something”,
     password: "something", would be hashed.
 Hashed method is yet to be determined
-    token: "token" // token here must be same as 'core_app_token' to proceed with request }
+    token: "token" // must be an authorized token to proceed with request
 ```

 Responses: